StevensSEC/softe.club/src/articles/guides/resources.md

 -   [Official SEC Cheatsheet](/git-cheatsheet) - An overview of basic usage of git's commands
 -   [git it](https://github.com/jlord/git-it-electron) - Interactive git tutorial
 -   [GitFixUm](https://sethrobertson.github.io/GitFixUm/fixup.html) - Did you make a mistake with git?
 This guide will help you get out of it
+-   [fugitive](https://github.com/tpope/vim-fugitive) - A plugin for Vim that wraps Git to allow easier command usage

 ## Powershell